 One dog is permitted at a charge of £15.
 Dogs must be kept off the furniture and out of the bedrooms.
 Further dogs will be considered on request.

 The beds are made up with high quality 400 thread count bed linen.
 There is the option of feather or hypo-allergenic duvets on request.
 Pillows are hypo-allergenic.
 A hair dryer is supplied in the master bedroom.
 Towels and guest toiletries are provided.

 Wi-Fi & mobile coverage

-Wi-Fi is available but guests should note that speeds will be slower due to the rural location of the property.
+Fibre Broadband is available.
 There is no mobile reception within the immediate vicinity of the cottage.
 A landline is provided for emergency calls and reasonable use by guests.

 Oil central heating throughout the property.
 Wood burner in the sitting room - logs supplied.
 Underfloor heating in the kitchen and dining room.

 The cottage sits in a hamlet of cottages in a very peaceful location on the edge of the Northumberland National Park.
 Mature planting and a five bar fence provides screening from the neighbouring cottage.